 The content itself is not going to be sales-orientated.
-The idea is more to show your expertise and provide content centred on what your client needs.
-It’s a tough sell to a more traditional marketer because it’s a more long-term project that needs to be worked on over time.
+The idea is more to show your expertise and provide content centered on what your client needs.
+It’s a tough sell to a more traditional marketer because it’s a more long-term project that needs to be worked on overtime.
 You can’t get away with a blog post every six months to get the full advantages.

 The Benefits of Content Marketing

 This should be viewed as a brand-building exercise.
 If you create great, timely content, you’re improving the prospect’s view of your brand.
 More importantly, though, they’re going to come and seek you when they’re ready to buy.